 - Amend, clarify or withdraw all or part of the documentation at any time.

-- Send notifications to buyers and sellers on the Digital Marketplace via email or other means.
+- Send notifications to buyers and sellers on the Digital Marketplace via email, on AusTender via notices or other means.

-- Use any Digital Marketplace information to design an enhanced or new Digital Marketplace.
+- Use any information obtained through the Digital Marketplace to design an enhanced or new Digital Marketplace.